 Diabetes and Heel Pain

 Diabetes affects a wide variety of individuals from all walks of life – and one of the most common type of symptoms is diabetic foot problems.
+Many of these problems can be mitigated by using cushioning shoe inserts, however it is important for diabetic patients to check their feet daily and talk to their doctor about any issues.
 People with diabetes struggle to regulate blood sugar either because they do not produce enough insulin, or because their bodies cannot properly process glucose.

 Diabetic Foot Problems